 Pharmaceutical Care Services

-- Abington Memorial Hospital's inpatient pharmacists deliver care in a hybrid staffing model, 24 hours/7 days per week.
+- Abington Hospital – Jefferson Health's inpatient pharmacists deliver care in a hybrid staffing model, 24 hours/7 days per week.
 Pharmacists have centralized and decentralized roles and responsibilities.

-- The AMH Pharmacy supports the hospital through multiple specialty satellite locations including Oncology, Critical Care and an OR satellite.
+- The AH Pharmacy supports the hospital through multiple specialty satellite locations including Oncology, Critical Care and an OR satellite.

-- AMH also has an outpatient pharmacy open to employees, patients and the public.
+- AH also has an outpatient pharmacy open to employees, patients and the public.